hushmesh/slate/source/includes/_app_example.md

 }
 ```

-We don't want to send unencrypted data, so we should prepare a solytion to encrypt/decrypt data.
+We don't want to send unencrypted data, so we should prepare a solution to encrypt/decrypt data.
 Here we're using crypto.js library and our masterkey as a secret.

 ## Storage API